Research Title: Progressive Cardiomyopathy in a Patient with Elevated Cobalt Ion Levels and Bilateral Metal-on-Metal Hip Arthroplasties

 MoM hip replacements have also resulted in numerous complications due to the implants shedding metal debris inside of patients’ bodies.
 Up to 59% of MoM patients have experienced negative reactions to these metal debris in the tissue surrounding their implants.
 However, there are not as many cases where MoM implants have led to complications that spread throughout the entire body, as was the case with this patient.

 This study presents the case of a patient who experienced cardiomyopathy after showing signs of cobalt poisoning from a MoM hip implant.
 Even after removing the MoM device, the patient’s heart problems continued to deteriorate so much that he had to get a heart transplant to avoid certain death.

-This 54 year-old patient was quite healthy.
+This 54-year-old patient was quite healthy.
 He claimed no history of diabetes, tobacco, alcohol, steroid, or recreational drug use.
-He also said he had no complains about either of his hip implants, which were Biomet M2a-Magnum MoM devices.
+He also said he had no complaints about either of his hip implants, which were Biomet M2a-Magnum MoM devices.
 The authors of the study met the patient 6 years after getting his left hip replacement surgery, and 5 years after his right hip replacement surgery.

 11 months before the patient came to the doctors, he started feeling chest pressure, fatigue, and sweating when he went through his regular daily activities.
 He also complained of losing some feeling in both of his feet.
 He did not, however, have any vision loss or ringing in his ears.

 After getting a heart ultrasound (echocardiogram), the patient was found to have several problems.
 First, he had mitral regurgitation, which is a leakage of blood in one of the heart valves.
 He also had stage II diastolic dysfunction, which is a type of heart failure where blood collects in the lower half of the heart.